 Today there are two additional teams in the country's professional baseball league: the Azucareros del Este from La Romana and the Gigantes del Cibao.
 Each season extends from the end of October through February, with the winner advancing to the Caribbean Series.
 At the series, the winning team of the Dominican Republic league plays against the champions of the Mexican, Venezuelan and Puerto Rican leagues.

 To the Dominican people, baseball is not only a sport, but a way of life.
-Players here put heart and soul into the sport.
 While some players advance professionally into the United States, others continue to compete in the Dominican Republic, and countless more play for fun.
-But regardless of where the Dominicans play baseball, the sport will always be an admirable and historical part of the country's culture.
+Regardless of where Dominicans play baseball, the sport will always be an integral part of the country's culture.

 For more information go to www.republicofbaseball.com

 The majority of the golf courses are found along the coast in the country's burgeoning resorts, each with its own distinct identity, carefully designed with the coastline and hills incorporated.
-Over 20 courses are waiting for you to play on this tropical paradise and more promising courses are soon to be opened.
-Golf is one of the Dominican Republic's top attractions.
+Over 25 designer courses, set amidst breathtaking coastlines with mountain backdrops and lush green fairways, await in our tropical paradise and more promising courses are soon to be opened.

-Large mammals were not known on Hispaniola due to its isolation over millions of years.
-Among the few mammals native of the island are bats, the bottlenose dolphin, Antillean Manatee (Trichechus manatus manatus) and two small land animals in danger of extinction, the solenodon and the hutia.
+Due to its isolation over millions of years large mammals are not endemic on Hispaniola.
+Among the few mammals native of the island are bats, the bottlenose dolphin, Antillean Manatee (Trichechus manatus manatus) and two small land animals in danger of extinction, the Solenodon and the Hutia.

 The tropical climate of Hispaniola and the variations in elevations, rainfall and soil have produced a variety of plant habitats, ranging from dry areas to coniferous forests in the mountains.
 About 36% of the 5,600 plant species on the Island of Hispaniola are endemic.